GodotSteam/GodotSteam/docs/functions/input.md

     ---
     [:fontawesome-brands-steam: Read more in the official Steamworks SDK documentation](https://partner.steamgames.com/doc/api/isteaminput#GetRemotePlaySessionID){ .md-button .md-button--store target="_blank" }

+## getSessionInputConfigurationSettings

+!!! function "getSessionInputConfigurationSettings()"
+	Get a bitmask of the Steam Input Configuration types opted in for the current session.
+Returns ESteamInputConfigurationEnableType values.

+	**Returns:** uint16

+	**Note:** user can override the settings from the Steamworks Partner site so the returned values may not exactly match your default configuration.

 ## getStringforActionOrigin

 !!! function "getStringforActionOrigin( ```int``` origin )"